neilalexander/yggmail/README.md

 yggmail -multicast -peer=tls://...
 ```

+Your mail address will be printed in the log at startup.
+You will also use this as your username when you log into SMTP/IMAP.

 Connect your mail client to Yggmail.
 In the above example:

-* SMTP is listening on `localhost` port 1025, password authentication, no SSL/TLS
+* SMTP is listening on `localhost` port 1025, username is your mail address, plain password authentication, no SSL/TLS
-* IMAP is listening on `localhost` port 1143, password authentication, no SSL/TLS
+* IMAP is listening on `localhost` port 1143, username is your mail address, plain password authentication, no SSL/TLS

 Then try sending a mail to another Yggmail user!